The Lowdown on the Best Places Where to Eat in Little Rock

 A few of Juanita’s recipes live on as well.
 The Red Door cheese dip recipe is a carry over.
 It consists of four types of cheese, including, surprise, asiago.

 Focusing on fresh and locally sourced food, Red Door serves modern southern cuisine.
-I’m talking cat head biscuits and gravy y’all, in a homey, comfortable atmosphere featuring a patio and a bar area.
+I’m talking cat head biscuits and gravy y’all, in a homey, comfortable atmosphere featuring a patio, a fun bar area and brunch every day – yes! – except Monday.
+Dinner is served every day except Sunday.

 Lost Forty Brewing